 #2 – To Mitigate or Avoid Confrontation with Target Company

-Companies may go for this strategy when the target company is skeptical or reluctant to accept the offer for getting acquired.
-Thus, the alternative approach to getting the shareholder’s nod is to go for a bear hug where the acquiring company offers a price that is too hard to be refused.
+Companies may go for this strategy when the target company is skeptical or reluctant to accept the acquisition offer.
+Thus, the alternative approach to getting the shareholder’s nod is to go for a bear hug where the acquiring company offers a too hard price to refuse.

-- The acquiring company may make additional incentives to the target company to increase the chances of making the takeover successful.
+- The acquiring company may incentivize the target company to make the takeover successful.

 - It helps to limit competition in the market when there is a willingness by the target company to get acquired.

-- It helps the company get hold of complementary products and services and extend the market expansion of the company.
+- It helps the company get hold of complementary products and services and extends its market expansion.

-- They can prove costly if the target company fails to perform in later stages after getting acquired at a higher price.
+- They can prove costly if the target company fails to perform in later stages after acquiring a higher price.

 - There is always pressure on the acquired company to prove its return on investment.

-- The present management may totally lose its hold over the management decision making as the acquiring company gets hold over the processes.
+- The present management may lose its control over management decision-making as the acquiring company gets hold of the processes.

-This has been a guide to Bear Hug and its meaning.
-Here we discuss examples of bear hugs with their reasons, failure, and working.
-You may refer to the following articles to learn more about finance.
+This article has been a guide to what is a Bear Hug.
+Here we explain its examples, failures, why companies use it, advantages, and disadvantages.
+In addition, you may refer to the following articles to learn more about finance.